2017/2018 Tuition: $20,850

 Confidentiality is of the highest priority in the financial aid process.

 A committee appointed by the Head of School determines financial aid awards.
 Adhering to the above criteria, this committee prioritizes the allocation of assistance to students who originally enrolled with a financial aid grant.
 If funds remain, the committee weighs the goals and award criteria as they relate to the remaining financial aid applicants before allocating additional funds.
 It is LWGMS's expectation that families who begin paying full tuition will continue to do so.
-Families that feel they are able to afford only the first year of an LWGMS education should review their financial situation with the director of financial aid prior to enrolling.
+Families that feel they are able to afford only the first year of an LWGMS education should review their financial situation with the Director of Finance and Operations prior to enrolling.
 If a family’s financial situation changes suddenly and significantly in ways that are out of their control, the financial aid committee will accept and review an application for financial aid.